This policy should be read in conjunction with the Guidelines for authors and Guidelines for referees and the Copyright Statement.

 Authors must not fabricate, falsify or misrepresent data or results.
 They should strive to be objective, unbiased and truthful in all aspects of their work.

 Authors must be honest in making claims for the results and conclusions of their research.
-Making inflated claims for a project interferes with the objective evaluation of its results and applications, and can lead to an unfair and wasteful distribution of resources.
+Making inflated claims for a project interferes with the objective evaluation of its results and applications and can lead to an unfair and wasteful distribution of resources.

 Authors should strive to avoid mistakes in research and exercise due diligence in presenting high quality work for publication.
 They should critically assess the likelihood of experimental, methodological and human errors and avoid self-deception and bias.
 Where possible they should conduct an internal review to assess the validity of their work before publication.